brendad-og/cisco-camera-control-multicam/README.md

 sure — start here.
 After this it'll trust the codec identity baked into `data/`.
 This must be done seperately for each camera.

-FYI: Cameras will have an IP address overlay
+FYI: Cameras will have an IP address overlay unless it is given a DHCP address in the 169.254.1.X/24 space.
+This is the range the Codecs use for their direct connection to Cisco cameras.

 ```bash
 ./provision.py 169.254.1.150